Blue Division: After the war

 Hundreds of Blue Division prisoners of war were held by the Soviet authorities.

 While most prisoners from other nations would be repatriated after the war, Francoist Spain and the Soviet Union did not have diplomatic relations.
 Soviet camps held together staunch anti-Communist prisoners, those who collaborated with the Soviets either by their previous hidden ideology or after captivity and even those Republican sailors whose Spanish ships had been requisitioned after the fall of the Republic.
 In 1954, after the death of Stalin, the French Red Cross arranged the ship Semiramis to bring those prisoners who desired repatriation to Barcelona.

 Portuguese volunteers

 Like Spain, Portugal under the Salazar regime remained neutral during World War II in agreement with the United Kingdom in accordance to the Anglo-Portuguese Treaty of 1373 and more openly sympathized with the Western Allies.
 There was some popular anti-communist sentiment, and 150 Portuguese volunteers served unofficially in the Blue Division.
 However, most had roots in Spain or had already fought on the Francoist side in the Viriatos Division during the Spanish Civil War.
 The Portuguese served in Spanish units and had no separate national presence.

 War cemetery

-1,900 soldiers of the Blue Division are buried in the war cemetery in Veliky Novgorod.
+1,900 soldiers of the Blue Division are buried in the war cemetery in Veliky Novgorod, Russia.